MumenJarrah/CloudLabs/lab2_guide_2.md

 ![](images/lab2_fig2.png)

-- Monitoring: Offers comprehensive information, including performance metrics and availability.
-Key metrics include availability, where a score of 1 indicates the machine is always available; CPU usage, which displays the current CPU usage of the virtual machine (VM); and disk usage, which shows the current disk usage of the VM.
+- Monitoring: Offers comprehensive information, including performance metrics and availability, for example CPU usage, which displays the current CPU usage of the virtual machine (VM); and disk usage, which shows the current disk usage of the VM.

 ![](images/lab2_fig3.png)